chekwei4/Car_Resale/README.md

 # Car Resale Price Prediction App

-## Intro
+## Introduction
 Dataset from Cardekho, leading car sale platform in India, contains information about used cars, with features like km_driven, fuel type, transmission type, number of previous owners and present retail price.

 ## Objective
-To predict the car resale price and to productionize the project to be used in real world
+To predict the car resale price and to productionize the project to be used in real world.

 ## Code and Resources
 **Python version:** 3.7

-**Packages:** pandas, numpy, matplotlib, seaborn, sklearn, pickle, flask,
+**Packages:** pandas, numpy, matplotlib, seaborn, sklearn, pickle, flask

 **Kaggle source:** https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho